jakeberg/resume/Resume.md

 ```

 "I wanted to take a few minutes to let all of you know how grateful I am to you for your hard work and dedication to this project.
 It is almost on a daily basis that I am struck by how talented our team is and how well all of you work together toward our common vision and goals.
-Thank you for the accomplishments and thank you for making this one of the most rewarding teams I have worked with in my career at Lilly All of you contribute to a great team environment.
+Thank you for the accomplishments and thank you for making this one of the most rewarding teams I have worked with in my career at Lilly.
+All of you contribute to a great team environment.

 This is a significant milestone and sets the foundation for future deliveries of critical value to Lilly and to those we seek to serve.
-I am incredibly proud of our accomplishment
+I am incredibly proud of our accomplishment.

 Congratulations!"
 ```